menzi7/homelab/containers/Zabbix/README.md

 becomes: `image: zabbix/zabbix-server-mysql:alpine-7.2-latest`

 ### Step 3: Upgrade MariaDB

+> **_NOTE:_**  This step is optional, if your DB is compatible with the version of Zabbix that you're upgrading to.
+Check the requirements before upgrading.

 1. First, down all the zabbix containers
 `docker compose down`
 2. Then only start the SQL server